-The scholarship's purpose is to offset housing and living expenses of students selected to intern in the nation's capitol.
+The Washington Center Scholarship's purpose is to offset housing and living expenses of students selected to intern in the nation's capital.
 Internships are arranged through the Washington Center for Internships and Academic Seminars.
-Appropriated funds are sufficient to assist 15 students attending four-year public institutions with \$4,000 semester-long scholarships.
+Appropriated funds are sufficient to assist 15 students attending public four-year institutions with \$4,000 semester-long scholarships.

-College Assistance Migrant Program
+College Assistance Migrant Program (CAMP)